A View from the Terrace: Reception

-The show has been described as "quietly but bravely pushing boundaries" and "injecting the fun back into the football on TV for the first time since Baddiel and Skinner's Fantasy Football League" by The Scotsman; Kevin McKenna in The Observer described it as "the best football show on UK television by far".
+The show has been described as "quietly but bravely pushing boundaries" and "injecting the fun back into football on the TV for the first time since Baddiel and Skinner's Fantasy Football League".
+Kevin McKenna in The Observer described it as "the best football show on UK television by far".
 Football periodical Mundial described it as "the reason why you should give a shit about Scottish football" and BBC Scotland credited it as being a part of the "new wave of fan led football content".

-The show was nominated for a Broadcast 2020 Award for Best Sports Programme.
+The show has been nominated for several awards during its run, including a Broadcast 2020 Award for Best Sports Programme and a RTS Scotland Award for Sports Programme in 2025.
+In 2023, a film about the first women's international match between Scotland and England in 1972 won Best Short Form feature at the RTS Scotland Awards.